jumpingjoy/watchnationpro/fitbit-sense-review.md

 EDA scan and Sweat level are used to track your stress and your body’s response to the stress.
 Guided sessions are also available in the Fitbit app, according to the EDA scan report.
 For Fitbit Premium users, extra guided sessions are provided by Fitbit.

 Place your hand on the watch covering your palm over the metal frame.
 It takes two minutes to scan.
-If you take your hand in-between, the scan will be paused and then will be resumed once you place it again.
+If you take your hand in-between, the scan will be paused and resumed once you place it again.
 EDA scan tracks your body’s response to stress.
-Sweat level is directly connected to the sympathetic nervous system, so tracking your sweat level helps in monitoring the stress.
+Sweat level is directly connected to the sympathetic nervous system, so tracking your sweat level helps monitor stress.

 #### How good is oxygen absorption Tracking in Fitbit Sense?